By-Laws of The Watch Hill Memorial Library & Improvement Society

 Section 1.
 Any member desiring to withdraw from the Society may do so by letter of resignation to the Corresponding Secretary and on payment to the Treasurer of any indebtedness to the Society.
 At the discretion of the Board of Directors, any members two years in arrears in payment of annual dues may be dropped for their non-payment.
 Upon recommendation of the Membership Committee members who have resigned or who have been dropped for non-payment of dues may be readmitted by a majority vote of the Board.

 Section 1.
 The Society shall elect at its Annual Meeting an agent for the service of process for the ensuing year who shall be a resident of Rhode Island.
 Also the Society shall elect a certified public accountant whose duty it shall be to review accounts of the Treasurer and such other accounts as may be presented.

 Section 1.
-These By-Laws may be amended by a vote of two-thirds of the members present at any meeting provided that notice of any proposed change shall have been given in writing at the preceding meeting.
+These By-Laws may be amended by a vote of two-thirds of the members present at any meeting provided that notice of any proposed change shall have been given in writing or electronically distributed at the preceding meeting.

 Indemnification of Directors and Officers